reruo321/Assembly_Practice/002-Instructions/EX01-AnimalFunctions/README.md

 	shr eax, 31

-Let's shift eax right by 31 to isolate the sign bit!
+Let's shift EAX right by 31 to isolate the sign bit!

 ## 5. duck()
 	int duck(int a){